 - Set clear boundaries.
 It’s easy to get sucked into working 24/7 and being “on” at all times, but we need to set limits so that we don’t burn out.
 Maybe you should shut down your computer at a set hour and commit to not checking email for the rest of the evening.
 Maybe you should limit the news to only a few updates per day and turn off the constant notifications.
 There’s nothing wrong with staying informed, but receiving continuous alerts and notifications can make us feel even more anxious.

 - Focus on what you can control.
-Our thoughts can quickly spiral and overwhelm us when we think about all the unknowns and possible worst-case scenarios with COVID-19.
+Our thoughts can quickly spiral and overwhelm us when we think about all the unknowns and possible worst-case scenarios.
 Try to focus solely on the present moment and what you do have control over.
 For example, instead of worrying all day about the possibility of getting sick or how long this pandemic will last, try focusing on how you are doing your part.
 Are you practicing social distancing and good hand hygiene?
 Even though you cannot control what others are doing, you can control your own actions, reactions and choices.

 - Take 5.
 Many of us go into overdrive with increased uncertainty and stress—always thinking about the next conference call, the kids’ schooling and the dreaded trip to the grocery store.
 But it’s important to give yourself a break each day to do something that is only for you, even if it’s just for 5 minutes.
 Whether it’s taking an extra-long bath or shower, doing a quick workout, reading, closing your eyes for a quiet moment, or practicing a relaxation strategy, take time each day to do something that is only for you.
 There’s nothing selfish about it; it’s essential.